-One of the moments you can never really "plan" is the arrival of your baby.
+One of the moments you can never really “plan” is the arrival of your baby.
 Once your baby is ready to arrive, the first thought is grab your bag and head to the hospital.
 You can reach out to your Doctor and discuss what your hospitals provides for moms during your stay.
 There is no need to pack unnecessary items.
 I delivered both times at Pennsylvania Hospital in Philadelphia.
 My nurses did an excellent job at mom care, but there were still those items from home that just add that extra touch.
 I suggest having your bag packed around 30 week marker.
-Some might say that is too late, some might say it's too early.
-If you packed your bag ahead of time, you don't blink about what is in the bag, you just grab it and go.
+Some might say that is too late, some might say it’s too early.
+If you packed your bag ahead of time, you don’t blink about what is in the bag, you just grab it and go.
 Let’s look a mom’s hospital bag checklist for your delivery from my moms, and myself that we found helpful for your newborn delivery hospital bag.

 Document, document document!
 I mean did you expect me to have anything else as the top choice.
 Yes, you can use your phone, but if high quality images is your choice, grab your camera and don’t forget the battery charger and memory cards.